Skip to content

 ./gradlew :cloud-test-harness:drDrill

-The harness boots a real controller against an ephemeral Mongo + Valkey, takes a backup, wipes both stores, restores, and asserts state matches.
-Run it once before launch to confirm your local environment isn’t missing anything.
-The same job runs nightly in CI (.github/workflows/nightly.yml :: dr-drill); a CI failure on that job is a real DR regression.
+drDrill (a @Tag("dr") suite, excluded from the default test run) boots a real Controller against an ephemeral Mongo + Valkey, takes a backup, wipes both stores, restores, and asserts state matches.
+Run it once locally before launch to confirm your environment isn’t missing anything.
+The same job runs nightly in CI:

+A red nightly dr-drill is a real DR regression.
 A real-environment quarterly drill remains on top of CI — see Disaster Drill.

-13. Verify cosign before extracting any release
+18. Verify cosign before extracting any release

-Every release tag publishes:
+Every release tag publishes cosign-signed artifacts:

 • prexorctl archives signed via cosign keyless on release.yml